-The High Tech Center offers training in the use of adapted computer hardware and software as well as instruction in word processing, use of the internet and keyboarding.
+The High Tech Center offers training in the use of adapted computer hardware and software as well as instruction in word processing, use of the internet, keyboarding, and prepartion for online learning.

-We have a variety of Assistive Technology (AT)—software or hardware tools that provide access to computers for persons with disabilities including:
+We have a variety of Assistive Technology (AT)—software and hardware tools that provide access to computers for persons with disabilities including:

 - Screen reading: Natural Reader